refiaa/DeepLearning_Conceptual/README.md

 Below here is Conceptual Structure of each DeepLearning model (I know LightGBM is not a DeepLearning model but CNN and LSTM are kinda DeepLearning models, let's be cool with this)

+also i use `Optuna` for hyperparameter optimization, and you can split up the training and validation periods (like with `validation_split` in yml and all that).

+The validation period stuff gets saved as a CSV too.

 ```
 These codes are actually functional, but I've edited some parts as they're intended for conceptual understanding.